 a little a lot of extra pancetta to make up for the lack of veal.
 That’s my story and I’m sticking to it.

-Verdict: This was so decadent and yummy.
+Verdict: This is so decadent and yummy.
 Buy the book just for this recipe.
 I really wish I could share it with you, so sorry.
-Don’t forget, I’ll be giving away a copy of the book sometime in the next three weeks!
-If you’re interested in pre-ordering a copy, click here.

 Husband’s take: “It’s like Hamburger Helper, only better.”
 Yep, he really said that.
 Let me assure you, it is much, much, much better than Hamburger Helper.